kjeom/klaytn-open-sdk/UserGuide.md

 ### **Test**

-- Using the kotest
+-Using the kotest
-- Using Behavior Spec
+-Using Behavior Spec
 - Locate an index.html and report files in build/reports/test

 ### **Jar file**